adzejs/adze/docs/guide/modifiers.md

 also useful for filtering recalled logs and for identifying logs from a log listener.
 This modifier does not do any special grouping under the hood.
 The `ns()` method is just a shorter alias for `namespace()`.

+As of version 1.7.0, Adze now supports passing a Constraints type to the log factory that will allow you to centrally specify what namespaces are allowed to be used.
+This is beneficial because it will force users to add any new namespace that they might want to add to the central `allowedNamespaces` type property.
+This will make it easier to filter namespaces throughout your application because you will only have a single place to look to understand what namespaces are being used.

+> Rest-of operator for namespace/ns available in Adze >= v1.5.0

+> Namespace constraint type available in Adze >= 1.7.0

 _This is not a standard API._

 ### Interface